dipaish/www23/css.md

 ## What is CSS?
 CSS (Cascading Style Sheets) is a style sheet language for creating great-looking web pages.
 It describes the presentation of elements in a document.
-You define a group of styles that are applied to partical elements on your web page.
+You define a group of styles that are applied to particular elements on your web page.
 For example, you want the main heading to be shown as large red text.

 ### Inline CSS
 - It is often used to apply a style for a single html element.